-When I first published my Scribd review in 2019, I wholeheartedly recommended the service for audiobook listeners (as you can still see in the comments section).
-I was impressed with how much they offered for a relatively low monthly fee, especially when you compared Scribd vs Audible at the time.
+Over the years, Scribd and I have had a relationship with many ups and downs.
+Initially, in 2019, I was impressed with how much they offered for a relatively low monthly fee, especially when you compared Scribd vs Audible.

 Scribd vs Audible: Price

-For $9.99 per month, a Scribd membership includes access to several free audiobooks and ebooks.
-The monthly fee is cheaper but you don’t own any of the audiobooks you listen to through Scribd, so you can only listen to them while you have an active subscription.
+The monthly fee is cheaper for Scribd vs Audible but you don’t own any of the audiobooks you listen to through Scribd.
+You can only get them while you have an active subscription.

-Audiobooks you buy on Audible for a credit or money are yours to keep and you can listen or relisten to them even when you don’t have an active subscription.
+Audiobooks you buy with an Audible subscription for a credit or money are yours to keep and you can listen or relisten to them even when you don’t have an active subscription.

 Scribd Review: Is Scribd really unlimited?

-When you partially lose access, many titles will say “available on”, followed by the date on which your subscription renews.
+When you partially lose access, specific titles will say “available on”, followed by the date on which your subscription renews.

 Scribd Review: How reliable is this audiobook service?